benahm/TestDataFactory/docs/EXAMPLES.md

 ##### Force the instantiation of a related sObject

-For example when creating a contact you can force the Test Data Factory to create a related account event if an account is not required
+For example when creating a Contact you can force the Test Data Factory to create a related Account, even if an Account is not required
   ```apex
   Contact con = (Contact)TDF.createSObject('Contact', new Map<String,Object>{
     'AccountId' => TDF.DEFAULT_VALUE